-Because of the inherent limitations of an assurance engagement, together with the inherent limitations of any systems of internal control, it is possible that fraud, error or non-compliance with compliance requirements may occur and not be detected even though the engagement is properly planned and performed in accordance with Standards on Assurance Engagements.

-A limited assurance engagement on the Bank's information relating to the capital adequacy and regulatory liquidity requirements prescribed in Schedule 9 of the Order to be included in the Disclosure Statement in compliance with clause 21 of the Order does not provide assurance on whether compliance will continue in the future.
+Because of the inherent limitations of an assurance engagement, together with the internal control structure it is possible that fraud, error, or non-compliance with compliance requirements may occur and not be detected.
+A limited assurance engagement on the Bank's disclosure of Capital Adequacy and Regulatory Liquidity Ratios Information in the Disclosure Statement for the year ended 31 December 2024 or as at that date, as applicable, does not provide assurance on whether compliance will continue in the future.

-Use of Report
+Restrictions on Use of Report

-Our assurance report is made solely for the shareholder for the purpose of establishing that these compliance requirements have been met.
-Our work has been undertaken so that we might state to the shareholder those matters we have been engaged to state in this assurance report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholder of the Bank for our work, for this assurance report, or for the conclusions we have reached.
+This report has been prepared for the Bank's shareholder for the purpose of providing limited assurance that the Bank's Capital Adequacy and Regulatory Liquidity Ratios Information has complied with Schedule 9 of the Order.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's Shareholder for our limited assurance work, for this report, or for the conclusions we have formed.
+We acknowledge that our report will be included in the Bank's Disclosure Statement.